-The 2017 Update to the 2015-2020 Comprehensive Economic Development Strategy (CEDS) features updated data and analysis for the region, with particular focus on:
+The 2018 Update to the 2015-2020 Comprehensive Economic Development Strategy (CEDS) features updated data and analysis for the region, with particular focus on:

 - Population Growth,

 - Jobs and Employment,

-- Workforce and Education,
+- · Workforce and Education,

-- Challenges the Capital Area faces, and
+- · Challenges the Capital Area faces, and

 - Updated Performance Metrics for the region.

 Many of the trends identified and discussed in detail in the initial edition of the 2015-2020 CEDS are still relevant and are observed in the updated data.
-Population continues to grow, adding roughly 50,000 people per year to the Capital Area.
-The highest rates of population increase are in the counties that contain the IH-35 corridor, but growth is increasingly taking place to the east and west as well.
-Many of the newcomers to the region are highly-skilled and highly-educated workers, promising strong, innovation-driven economic growth and opportunity for the region in years to come.
+Population continues to grow, adding roughly 50,000 people per year to the ten-county Capital Area.
+The highest rates of population increase are in the counties that contain the IH-35 corridor, and new population growth is increasingly shifting from Travis County to Williamson and Hays Counties.
+Employment opportunities in these traditionally suburban counties are growing as well, but employment in the region remains much more concentrated in Travis county than population is.